mcalcote/solaire/README.md

 # solaire
 CSE 579 KRR - ASU MCS Online

+What the rules in the world.lp file is trying to do is given the init rules from the inst.lp files, we are trying to assign objects locations at time step 0.

 # Objects

 Object tells you the type of object and its instance